Generalized U(N) gauge transformations in the realm of the extended covariant Hamilton formalism of field theory: General local U( ) gauge transformation in the extended canonical formalism

 hence

 The transformation~(\ref{pointtra-ext}) of the fields is generated by the following extended generating function of type $\FC_{2}^{\mu}$

-The function $g^{\nu}(\bx)$ defines an identical transformation of the space-time event $x^{\mu}(\by)=X^{\mu}(\by)$ for $g^{\mu}(\bx)=x^{\mu}$ and, correspondingly, a non-trivial mapping $x^{\mu}(\by)\mapsto X^{\mu}(\by)$ otherwise.
+The function $g^{\nu}(\bx)$ defines an identical transformation of the space-time event $x^{\nu}(\by)=X^{\nu}(\by)$ for $g^{\nu}(\bx)=x^{\nu}$ and, correspondingly, a non-trivial mapping $x^{\nu}(\by)\mapsto X^{\nu}(\by)$ otherwise.

-For the particular case of $U=U(\bx)$ being explicitly $x^{\mu}$-dependent, the generating function~(\ref{extgen-general-gt}) defines a {\em local\/} gauge transformation.
-We shall work of the condition for the dynamical system to be invariant as well under arbitrary {\em local\/} gauge transformations.
-For the particular generating function~(\ref{extgen-general-gt}), the general transformation rules from Eq.~(\ref{genF2-ext}) give rise of the specific rules
+For the particular case of $U=U(\bx)$ being explicitly $x^{\mu}$-dependent, the generating function~(\ref{extgen-general-gt}) defines a \emph{local}, i.e.\ explicitly spacetime-dependent transformation.
+The gist of gauge theories is to enhance a dynamical system with a \emph{global} symmetry to acquire symmetry also under arbitrary \emph{local} transformations by including interactions with ``gauge fields''.
+For the particular generating function~(\ref{extgen-general-gt}), the general transformation rules from Eq.~(\ref{genF2-ext}) give rise to the specific rules

 The complete set of transformation rules --- all referring to the same space-time event $\by$ --- is then